greatnortherncircuits/de7301-docs/source/installation.rst

    :target: ./_static/install_img_large/bottom_remove_2_screws.png

-Rotate the radio onto it's side.
-The VFO knob should be down, and the radio main board should be facing you.
+Rotate the radio onto it's side so that the VFO knob should be down, and the radio main board should be facing you.

 Remove the two remaining screws that retain the front panel